arturoburigo/BootcampGoStack_Challenges/Concepts/Nodejs_Concepts/README.md

 🇺🇸 This is an application to store repositories in your portfolio, which will allow the creation, listing, update and removal of the repositories, and also allow the repositories to receive "likes".

+The application was created based on 𝗖𝗥𝗨𝗗 (Create, Read, Uptade, Delete)

 🇧🇷 Essa é uma aplicação para armazenar repositórios do seu portfólio, que irá permitir a criação, listagem, atualização e remoção dos repositórios, e além disso permitir que os repositórios possam receber "likes".

 A aplicação foi criada com base no 𝗖𝗥𝗨𝗗 (Create,Read,Uptade,Delete)